Untermensch: Etymology

 man who measures under the standards of capacity and adaptability imposed by the social order in which he lives". (p.
 23)).
 Therefore, the term has no racial connotations.
-Indeed, in his book Stoddard maintains that without eugenics any and all civilizations - irrespective of race, time and geography - have been, are and inevitably will be prone to gradual degradation.
+Indeed, in his book Stoddard maintains that without eugenics any and all civilizations—irrespective of race, time and geography—have been, are and inevitably will be prone to gradual degradation.
 The Nazi Party later used the term in propaganda, possibly influenced in part from the title of the book's German edition Der Kulturumsturz: Die Drohung des Untermenschen (1925).

-An Austro-Hungarian propaganda poster made during World War I which features the rhyming slogan "Serbia must die!"
+Austro-Hungarian postcard made in 1914 which features the rhyming slogan "Serbia must die!"
 Such images were representative of the social attitudes underlying the concept of untermensch.

-The German word Untermensch had been used in earlier periods, but it had not been used in a racial sense, for example, it was used in the 1899 novel Der Stechlin by Theodor Fontane.
-Since most writers who employed the term did not address the question of when and how the word entered the German language, into English, Untermensch is usually translated as "subhuman".
+The German word Untermensch had been used in earlier periods, but it had not been used in a racial sense; for example, it was used in the 1899 novel Der Stechlin by Theodor Fontane.
+Since most writers who employed the term did not address the question of when and how the word entered the German language, in English, Untermensch is usually translated as "subhuman".
 The leading Nazi who attributed the concept of the East-European "under man" to Stoddard was Alfred Rosenberg who, referring to communists of the Soviet Russia, wrote in his Der Mythus des zwanzigsten Jahrhunderts (1930) that "this is the kind of human being that Lothrop Stoddard has called the 'under man.'" ["...den Lothrop Stoddard als 'Untermenschen' bezeichnete."]
-It needs to be mentioned though that despite Nazi official support for The Myth of the Twentieth Century and Rosenberg's prominent role in promoting Nazi ideology Adolf Hitler declared that it was not to be considered official ideology of the Nazi Party and he privately described the book as "mysticism" and "nonsense".
+Despite Nazi official support for The Myth of the Twentieth Century and Rosenberg's prominent role in promoting Nazi ideology, Adolf Hitler declared that it was not to be considered the official ideology of the Nazi Party, and he privately described the book as "mysticism" and "nonsense".

 Albert Speer claimed that Goebbels mocked Alfred Rosenberg.
 Goebbels also called the book a "philosophical belch".

 It is possible that Stoddard constructed his "under man" as an opposite of Friedrich Nietzsche's Übermensch (superman) concept.
 Stoddard does not explicitly say this, but he critically refers to the "superman" idea at the end of his book (p.
 262).
 Wordplays with Nietzsche's term seem to have been used repeatedly as early as the 19th century and, due to the German linguistic trait of being able to combine prefixes and roots almost at will in order to create new words, this development can be considered logical.
 For instance, German author Theodor Fontane contrasts the Übermensch/Untermensch word pair in chapter 33 of his novel Der Stechlin.
-Nietzsche used Untermensch at least once in contrast to Übermensch in Die fröhliche Wissenschaft (1882).
+Nietzsche used the term Untermensch at least once in contrast to Übermensch in Die fröhliche Wissenschaft (1882).
 Earlier examples of Untermensch include Romanticist Jean Paul using the term in his novel Hesperus (1795) in reference to an Orangutan (Chapter "8.
 Hundposttag").